nafizjiwa/JAVASCRIPT-REGEX-Regular-Expressions/README.md

 ```
 ### **a. `some()`** to check array
 - Belongs to Array not RegExp
-- Does at least one element in array satisfy a condition
+- Does at least 1 element in array satisfy a condition

 - ```js
 ["a", " ", "b"].some(char => char === " ")
-// true
+// true at least 1 element satisfies condition of space
 ```

 ### **B. `exec()`**
 - Searches for pattern within a string.
 - It returns an array with details,

 ### **C. `match()`**
 - Searches for 1st occurance of pattern in String